Guides and policy documents

 Creating some noise both internally and externally requires ideas, materials, a marketing plan and energy.

-You might be planning to run a campaign within your own organisation, we will add to this section with ideas about how to market a campaign internally, how to get the attention of key stakeholders and provide you with templates on how you can launch your own campaign.
+You might be planning to run a campaign within your own organisation.
 Feel free to promote your campaign using #aLastingChange.

 As a minimum we recommend every organisation has two things:

 - A Dignity at Work policy or statement.
 Here is a suggested version for you to use.

 - Appropriate workplace behaviour training.
 There are many ways this can be designed and delivered.
 To get you thinking, here is a link to a sample training session.